Water quality monitoring

 If you have any health concerns about being in contact with water, particularly after a flood, you can visit the Queensland Health website or phone 13 HEALTH for advice.

-View the full list of monitoring sites and the results of the sampling and analysis of Brisbane waterways (Excel - 65kb).
+View the full list of recent monitoring sites and the results:

 Council always recommends that contact with waterways be limited following heavy rain.
 Heavy rain is known to increase the potential of contamination within the city's waterways.
 Summer storms and sudden downpours can lead to increased run-off across our streets, parks and catchments and often leads to sewer overflows, resulting in an increase in bacterial contamination of our waterways.